benburwell/doml/README.md

 ## About the language

 At this point, it is extremely simple and undocumented.
-All statements are executed in a global context, and are implemented in `./lib/statements.js`.
-Binary operators are implemented in `./lib/binops.js`.
+All statements are executed in a global context.
 A rudimentary type system currently consisting of `string`, `number`, and `boolean` are mapped to native JavaScript types for evaluation.

 ## Online Example